IPV in Black Women & Girls

 RESEARCH

-Black women’s experiences of IPV are unique and their effects reverberate across our society.
+Black women’s and girls’ experiences of IPV are unique and their effects reverberate across our society.

 Select Projects